Excelam/Excelam/README.md

 # 1. What is Excelam?

-Excelam is a open-source .NET library over OpenXml to use Excel easily.
+Excelam is an open-source .NET library over OpenXml to use Excel easily.
 The library is writen in C#/net6.

 The goal is to get cell value format, get cell value and set cell value, in different formats as defined in Excel: General, Number, Decimal, Date and Time, Currency,...